-As at 31 December 2023 and 31 December 2022, there were no shareholders who had significant influence over the Bank and/or held directly or indirectly more than 20% of the issued share capital of the Bank.
+As at 31 December 2024 and 31 December 2023, there were no shareholders who had significant influence over the Bank and/or held directly or indirectly more than 20% of the issued share capital of the Bank.

-During the year ended 31 December 2023, there were no purchases of goods and services from Shareholders with significant influence and their connected persons as defined above (31 December 2022: nil).
+During the year ended 31 December 2024, there were no purchases of goods and services from Shareholders with significant influence and their connected persons as defined above (31 December 2023: nil).

-All transactions with Shareholders with significant influence and their connected persons are at an arm's length basis.
+All transactions with Shareholders with significant influence and their connected persons are conducted on an arm's length basis.